Empowering women to move and connect.

 1 month

-Gazelles Club began informally: after-work runs with colleagues who jokingly called ourselves the gazelles.
-Some of us were training for half marathons.
-Others only ran to catch the bus.
+The Gazelles Club began as an informal running group: after-work runs with colleagues who jokingly called ourselves the gazelles.
+Some of us were training for half marathons, while others only ran to catch the bus.
 But what mattered was how we showed up for each other.
-No pressure, no competition: just support, movement, and connection.
+No pressure, no competition, just support, movement, and connection.

-Gazelles Club began informally: after-work runs with colleagues who jokingly called ourselves the gazelles.
-Some of us were training for half marathons.
-Others only ran to catch the bus.
+The Gazelles Club began as an informal running group: after-work runs with colleagues who jokingly called ourselves the gazelles.
+Some of us were training for half marathons, while others only ran to catch the bus.
 But what mattered was how we showed up for each other.
-No pressure, no competition: just support, movement, and connection.
+No pressure, no competition, just support, movement, and connection.

-Gazelles Club began informally: after-work runs with colleagues who jokingly called ourselves the gazelles.
-Some of us were training for half marathons.
-Others only ran to catch the bus.
+The Gazelles Club began as an informal running group: after-work runs with colleagues who jokingly called ourselves the gazelles.
+Some of us were training for half marathons, while others only ran to catch the bus.
 But what mattered was how we showed up for each other.
-No pressure, no competition: just support, movement, and connection.
+No pressure, no competition, just support, movement, and connection.

 The challenge